ut-ras/robomaster_cv_python/README.md

 For questions about the BeagleBone AI-64, our code, history of development on the BeagleBone AI-64 for a full RoboMaster CV system, and tips on getting started, documentation, etc. please contact Paul Han (email: pauljhan@utexas.edu Discord: @bornhater)

-Our CV system is organized into subsystems that cover various tasks necessary for a full RoboMaster CV system Subsystems are listed below, in order of being called in *main.py* which is a continuous loop, running our system:
+Our CV system is organized into subsystems that cover various tasks necessary for a full RoboMaster CV system

+Subsystems are listed below, in order of being called in *main.py* which is a continuous loop, running our system:

 (**NOTE**: Almost none of these tasks are performed inside main.py.
-These functions abstract out the tasks at hand and are merely called in main.py, making debugging and development significantly easier.)
+These functions abstract out the tasks at hand and are merely called in main.py, making debugging and development significantly easier.
+Unit tests will be added in the future)

 **Image and Depth System** - Retrieving images and depth values (how far away is the armor plate in meters) from RealSense camera through Python wrapper